coleifer/peewee/docs/peewee/api.rst

       '%H:%M:%S.%f' # hour:minute:second.microsecond
       '%H:%M:%S' # hour:minute:second
       '%H:%M' # hour:minute
+      '%H:%M:%S.%f%z' # ...with timezone offset
+      '%H:%M:%S%z' # ...with timezone offset
       '%Y-%m-%d %H:%M:%S.%f' # year-month-day hour-minute-second.microsecond
       '%Y-%m-%d %H:%M:%S' # year-month-day hour-minute-second

+   In addition, any string accepted by ``datetime.time.fromisoformat`` or ``datetime.datetime.fromisoformat`` is parsed automatically.
+Offsets are preserved on sqlite only.
+The postgres and mysql drivers discard them for ``TIME`` columns on write.

    .. note::
       If the incoming value does not match a format, it is returned as-is.